Call us 901-761-3770

 A soft tissue ridge augmentation is used to repair gum tissue so that it can accommodate long-term tooth replacement without any further decay or degradation of the surrounding tissue.

 Normally when you lose teeth, you require dental implants, crowns, bridges, dentures, or hybrid treatments to restore them.
 However, occasionally the damage to the surrounding tissue can be so great that these medical interventions are not sufficient to recover your smile.

 When this happens, you may require soft tissue ridge augmentation.
 This procedure uses techniques that eliminate unsightly indentations in your gum line and restore the natural, healthy appearance of your teeth, without making your crowns look excessively long.

-This procedure is used when a tooth has been lost and there is extreme loss of bone and/ or gum tissue under a bridge.
+We use soft tissue ridge augmentation when a tooth has been lost and there is extreme loss of bone and/ or gum tissue under a bridge.
 When a tooth is lost an ugly depression in the gum and bone usually appears.
 The missing tooth is replaced with a “dummy” or artificial tooth (called a pontic) to fill this space.
 If significant gum and/ or bone has been lost, the pontic must be larger and longer to fill the lost tissue space.
 If a pontic is longer than other teeth, this creates and unnatural appearance to the bridge and your smile.
-If the gum and bone has already collapsed, a Soft Tissue Ridge Augmentation Procedure may be the answer to reconstruct the deformed area to create a natural looking tooth and beautiful smile.
-If needed, sedation can be used to keep you comfortable and relaxed.
+If the gum and bone has already collapsed, a soft tissue ridge augmentation may be the answer to reconstruct the deformed area to create a natural looking tooth and beautiful smile.
+If needed, sedation dentistry can be used to keep you comfortable and relaxed.

 The below pictures shows an ugly depression in gum and bone under the pontic in a bridge.

 COPYRIGHT © 2023 | PERIODONTAL ASSOCIATES OF MEMPHIS.
 ALL RIGHTS RESERVED | WEBSITE BY INFOGENIX